snicol/swearjar-go/README.md

 # Notes

-There is no currently no `censor` feature like the other swearjar projects.
+There is currently no `censor` feature like the other swearjar projects.

 This is regex based and is not optimised in the slightest.